seanorourke7/ProjectGolf/TESTING.md

 Actual:

-Users are preseted with the previous form for editing and the edited information is submitted successfully to the DB.
+Users are presented with the previous form for editing and the edited information is submitted successfully to the DB.

 **Delete a Post**